-Some say that BBQ Rubs are the actual heart of the barbecue.
+Some say that BBQ Rub styles and alternatives are the actual heart of the barbecue.
 For many years the most standard of seasoning formats was simply salt and pepper.
 Salt a natural preservative added to this tree born complement pepper to heighten the taste and sensation of standard meats.
 Most meats hundreds of years ago were heavily coated in salts to prevent spoilage.
 And it wasn't until the upper classes of society moved away from laboriously produced meat products into alternative grain and vegetable products that peppers made their way into the pantheons of culinary faire.
 True high end sauced foods and culinary preparations were borne in France under the watchful eyes of Elisabeth Brassart a master at converting simple cooking style into elegant fanciful creations worthy of Michelin stars.

-But our topic and interest today is in the area of BBQ Rubs or as some more aptly put it Barbecue Seasoning Rubs.
-The term "Rubs" is simply a short affectation for the slang use of Barbecue.
+But our topic and interest today is in the area of Best BBQ Rubs or as some more aptly put it Barbecue Seasoning Rubs.
+The term "Rubs" commonly known as spices and seasonings is simply a short affectation for the slang use of Barbecue.
 And as most of us know that real term Barbecue is derived from the Spanish word "Barbacoa" meaning to cook foods slowly over an open flame.
 The cooking foods slowly part is the true adaption of barbecue however, with today's modern appliances in the collective area of barbecue the key focus is toward slow cooking with some sort of smoke application.
 The Barbecue Rub is seen more as a necessary evil that leads to the ultimate and final form of cooking which is grilling at a reasonable rate with the addition of some tenderizing agent.
 Although mistakenly applied smoke is not a tenderizing agent but rather a flavor coating that can lead to a sense change in the ways meats or vegetables are consumed.

 BBQ Rubs for their worth are concocted and applied in a multitude of formats.